Last Updated on January 11, 2026 by Elizabeth Nolan

 Can I take CE courses from another state?

 Generally, no. Most states require courses specifically approved by their real estate commission.
-However, some states accept certain courses from reciprocal states.
-Always verify with your state commission.
-Using the interactive guide above, you can find your state’s official website to confirm their policies.
+However, some states have reciprocal agreements for certain courses.

 Do online CE courses count?